ed6767/phosphoruswrapper/README.md

 # scratchexporter
-Convert Scratch projects to Windows EXE'S and Android APKS (app store ready)
+Convert Scratch Online projects easily and quickly within your browser!
+(based on Scratch To EDX 3.0)

+Outputs to:
+Windows Excecutable
+Android APK

+Scratch Exporter is a framework for the Phosherpous project.